Siddalingpatil/aws-cloud-basics/aws-cloud-basics/README.md

 # ☁️ AWS Cloud Basics

 Welcome to **AWS Cloud Basics** — A beginner-friendly repository to understand the fundamentals of Amazon Web Services (AWS).
-This repo is maintained by **Siddaling Patil**, AWS & AI/ML Trainer at Microdegree-PDA.
+This repo is maintained by **Siddaling Patil**, AWS & AI/ML Trainer .

 ---